 (a) Describe the positive and negative impacts of low intensity fire regimes on ecosystem processes.
 (10 marks)

-(b) “Urbanisation provides ready-made laboratories for studying evolution and adaptive processes.
-Examining the influence of humans on flora and fauna creates the potential to mitigate any negative effects.”
+(b) “Urbanisation provides ready-made laboratories for studying adaptive processes.
+Examining the influence of humans on flora and fauna overrides any negative effects of urban development.”
 (Hunter, P., 2007).

-Explain the validity of this quote while considering the current methods in ecosystem conservation designed to combat habitat destruction and degradation.
+Explain the validity of this quote while listing the current methods in ecosystem conservation designed to combat habitat destruction and degradation.
 (10 marks)

 Question 37 (20 marks)